hulk66/timeline/README.md

 * Ability to read also RAW photos

 # License
-Copyright © 2020-2021 by Tobias Himstedt.
+Copyright © 2020-2023 by Tobias Himstedt, Sergii Puliaiev.
 All rights reserved.

 See also <a href="https://www.gnu.org/licenses/gpl.txt">GNU General Public License version 3</a>